szabogabor91/gimlet-website/src/gimlet-stack/custom-changes-to-a-stack.md

 To do that, you have to make sure that after you run `stack generate` - for example to [upgrade it to the latest version](/gimlet-stack/upgrading-a-stack) - you make sure to keep your manual changes.

-The best workflow for that is to do the `stack generate` on a branch, and you inspect the changes with your manual changes in the compare view.
+The best workflow for that is to do the `stack generate` on a branch, and you inspect the changes with focus on your manual changes in the compare view.

 The workflow becomes: